Review Apps

 - Try a normal drain on the node where the

-- If that doesn't work, you can also perform a forcible "drain" the node by removing all pods:
+dns-gitlab-review-app-external-dnspod runs so that Kubernetes automatically move it to another node:kubectl drain NODE_NAME - If that doesn't work, you can also perform a forcible "drain" the node by removing all pods:

-kubectl delete pods --field-selector=spec.nodeName=NODE_NAME
+kubectl delete pods --field-selector=spec.nodeName=NODE_NAME - In the node:

 - Perform

-to remove the dead/inactive units - If that doesn't solve the problem, perform a hard reboot:
+systemctl daemon-reloadto remove the dead/inactive units - If that doesn't solve the problem, perform a hard reboot:

 sudo systemctl reboot